CL-150 Bulletins and Updates

 Coming Soon: The 2016 CL-150 Program Review & Optimization Workshop April 28-29, Nashua, New Hampshire

-This workshop brings together U.S. Government senior managers and senior lead users of the CL-150 Technology Matrix for Critical Languages.
+This workshop brings together U.S. Government senior managers and senior lead users of the CL-150 Platform.
 This densely-packed series will cover all aspects of the next generation of the CL-150, including new and upcoming developments, releases, resources and materials available in the CL-150.
 The focus will be on exploiting the CL-150 to improve the economics, logistical flexibility, reliability and visibility of USG language schools and programs.
 (If you are an instructor looking for a standard CL-150 training and certification workshop, please contact us at firstname.lastname@example.org.)

 CL-150 PROGRAM REVIEW AND OPTIMIZATION WORKSHOP, April 28-29, Nashua, New Hampshire.
 More information and registration at transparent.com/2016USG